jiggneshhgohel/hello-world-imba/tutorial_readme.md

 project_root$ npm run build
 ```

-*If the webpack-dev-server was first started and then the changes were made that have caused Webpack to automatically rebuild the bundle.
+*If the webpack-dev-server was first started and then the changes were made that should have caused Webpack to automatically rebuild the bundle.
 To recollect refer the details above regarding watch and live-reloading explained in earlier part of the tutorial.*

 Assuming webpack-dev-server is not running start it using command